vosechu/vosechu.github.io/exercises/week5.md

 #### Stage 1 (remembering/understanding)

 * Answer these questions with your group
+  * Why do we have to wait until document.ready
+  * What is the condensed form of domready
+  * How do you select elements with jQuery
+  * Why should we use the CDN version of jQuery
+  * Why should we not use the CDN version of jQuery
+  * How do you add a class in jquery?
+How do you hide/show
+  * How do you chain methods in jquery
+  * How do you add a click handler or a submit handler
+  * How do you overwrite what's in an element
+  * How do you append to the content in an element

 #### Stage 2 (application/analyzing)

+* With your group, using your chat app, have the new chat messages slide in instead of appearing
+* When you click on a username, make it appear in the text field with an @ next to it
+* If an @yourusername appears, make it bold and colorful
+* If an image url comes into the page, display it
+* Give each line of chat a different colored background so it's easy to read
+* Give each user their own colored background
+* If you click on an image, collapse it and hide it

 #### Boss Fight (evaluation/creation)

+* Display gravatars next to each chat message (you'll have to use emails instead of usernames)
+* Research jQuery-UI and see what's available there.
+Write up some options on the board.

 ## Friday &mdash; 3/8/2013
 * Wrapping it all up